 Kurtzman continued by saying, “It’s not like we ever had conversations where All Access said, ‘Look, we really want it to be this or we really want it to be that.’
 If anything, I think we were coming to them and saying, ‘Here’s what’s emerging from the room,’ and trying to give them real time assessments as the story was breaking.
 It didn’t follow a particularly traditional development process either.
 Usually there’s an outline and then there’s everybody reads it and they give notes.
 We didn’t go through that either and I think that was a testament to the trust that Julie gave us.”

 “His constant refrain was: ‘I don’t want to do what I’ve already done,'” Kurtzman shared.
 “Obviously, it’s not a secret that the Borg were involved, and his first instinct was not to do the Borg.
 He was like, ‘I did that story.
 I don’t want to do that story.’
 And we couldn’t just say, ‘Yeah, but we loved you in it so much, we just want to do that again.’
 And what ended up emerging was actually a result of that back and forth, a very unique and very different Borg story.
 Definitely not the one that you could have told in Next Generation.
 And certainly not what I think anyone’s expecting.”

-Star Trek: Picard is set to star Patrick Stewart, Santiago Cabrera, Michelle Hurd and Evan Evagora and will debut on CBS All Access on January 23, 2020 followed by a release on Netflix in the UK on January 24.
+Star Trek: Picard is set to star Patrick Stewart, Santiago Cabrera, Michelle Hurd and Evan Evagora and will debut on CBS All Access on January 23, 2020 followed by a release on Amazon Prime in the UK and internationally on January 24.